-Zone-tailed Hawk is a large raptor of riparian areas, mountains, and arid hills of the Southwest canyon lands.
-They nest in large trees along creeks, in cactus in open desert, and sometimes on canyon walls.
+Zone-tailed Hawk is a large raptor of riparian areas, mountains, and arid hills of the Southwest Canyonlands.
+They nest in large trees along creeks, in cactus in open deserts, and sometimes on canyon walls.
 They are skilled aerialists, spending hours on end on the wing searching for prey.
-Sometimes they mix in with groups of the similar-looking Turkey Vulture, where they are passed over by birders without a second glance.
+Sometimes they mix in with groups of similar-looking Turkey Vultures, where they are passed over by birders without a second glance.
 They are thought to mimic Turkey Vultures in order to surprise prey that has become conditioned to the unthreatening vultures.
-In fact, Zone-tailed Hawks resemble and associate with Turkey Vultures in many ways; nesting in close proximity to vultures, and even roosting with them at times in winter.
+In fact, Zone-tailed Hawks resemble and associate with Turkey Vultures in many ways, nesting in close proximity to vultures and even roosting with them at times in winter.
 Zone-tailed Hawks hunt birds (doves in particular), mammals, and reptiles, usually captured through low-to-the-ground quick-drop stoops, but they also perch-hunt in the morning hours before thermals develop.

 Perched, is bulky with somewhat long tail.